dotsnav/dotsnav/README.md

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image13.png?raw=true)

 ## Getting Started with DOTS
-### Conversion
+### Creating entities
 The easiest way to get started with DOTS is to do all of the above, but instead use “Convert and Destroy”.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image14.png?raw=true)

 This creates appropriate entities and components.
-Alternatively you can create entities and components manually, which is described below.
+Note that you can use the DOTS Editor to inspect these and entities in the sample scenes to get a better understanding of the components involved.

 ### Navmesh
 Navmeshes are created by adding a NavmeshComponent to an entity.
 This allows you to supply the parameters used when the navmesh is created.
 Destroy the entity to dispose of its resources.

+### Local Avoidance
+Local Avoidance requires an ObstacleTreeComponent and a DynamicTreeComponent.
+Destroy the entity to dispose of its resources.
+When also using a navmesh it is recommended to use the same entity.

 ### Obstacles
 There are two types of obstacles: